thuynga2706/Social-Network-Analysis/README.md

 ### Repository contains:

 #### InfluencersTweets.py:
-- Scrape tweets from Twitter using Tweepy package and exported as tweets170829-50.csv
+- Scrape tweets from Twitter using twint package and exported as tweets170829-50.csv
 - Detect Influencers of specific fields
 - Graphical Network shows information between Influencers and their Topics, Hashtags.
 - Which topics are connected to each other by their posters